snaqvi1990/naqvilab/research/index.md

 {% capture text %}

 Recent advances in machine learning and artifical intelligence have made substantial advances in learning the sequence features that predict cell type-specific chromatin and gene regulatory networks.
 However, the vast majority of these approaches rely on static, steady-state measurements.
-We are combining deep learning approaches with quantitative perturbations and genomic measurements of chromatin and gene expression to reveal additional layers of the cis-regulatory code.
-We aim to eventually be able to predict quantitative dosage effects across TFs and cell types.
+We are combining deep learning approaches with quantitative perturbations and genomic measurements of chromatin and gene expression to reveal hidden layers of the cis-regulatory code.
+We aim to eventually be able to predict quantitative TF dosage effects in any cell type from sequence alone.

 {% endcapture %}